Skip to main content

 What is the Carerix “My Assistant”

 The Carerix “My Assistant” offers more insights to stay focused on the ongoing procedures, activities and sales processes.
 The dashboard shows the user's main workload.
-You can see the complete match funnel at a glance, where you can see which candidate has been matched to which vacancy at which client.
+You can see the complete match funnel at a glance, where you can see which candidate has been matched to which job at which client.

 My Assistant immediately shows how long it has been since the match was set to the current phase.
 As a manager, you can easily manage agreements.
 Matches that have been on a certain match phase, for instance, more than three days, must be followed up.